-Notice to Contractors Regarding New Requirements for Home Improvement Contracts - Maryland Home Improvement Commission
+Notice to Contractors Regarding New Requirements for Home Improvement Contracts - Home Improvement Commission

-All contracts must include the contractor's telephone number, the MHIC webpage, and a notice describing protections available through MHIC, as well as a homeowner's right to request that the contractor purchase a performance bond to cover additional losses not available through the Guaranty Fund (the contractor is not obligated to pay for the bond).
-Also, new regulations authorize MHIC to issue civil citations in the amounts of $500 to $2,000 for violations of the contract requirements.
+All contracts must include MHIC's telephone number, the MHIC webpage, and a notice describing protections available through MHIC, as well as a homeowner's right to request that the contractor purchase a performance bond to cover additional losses not available through the Guaranty Fund (the contractor is not obligated to pay for the bond).
+Also, regulations authorize MHIC to issue civil citations in the amounts of $500 to $5,000 for violations of the contract requirements.

 Contract Must Be in Writing